zryska/Edge-Data-Store-Docs/Beta2/OpcUa/OpcUaOverview.md

 ### OPC UA data source example

-The following is an example of valid OPC UA data source configuration.
+The following is an example of valid OPC UA data source configuration:

 ```json
 {